Spot Pricing (for Spot Instances)

 Impact of Arrears

 Figure 4 shows the statuses a spot instance can have throughout its lifecycle.
-After a spot instance is purchased, it enters the valid period and runs normally during this period.
+After a spot instance is purchased, it enters the validity period and runs normally during this period.
 If your account goes into arrears, the instance enters a grace period and then a retention period.

 Arrears Reminder